 The therapist's appearance influences patient, client, family and staff reactions to them.
 Doctoral Internship students are expected to maintain professional standards of dress and grooming.
 Identification (ID) badges may be required for entrance to sites.
-Students are required to wear either their MWU ID badge or an ID badge provided by the Doctoral Internship site during the time they are on their rotation.
+Students are required to wear an ID badge if provided by the Doctoral Internship site during the time they are on their rotation.
 Students are expected to conform to the dress code requirements established by the setting to which they are assigned.
-Clothing and footwear should be clean, functional, and modest at all times.
-When uniforms, lab coats, or scrubs are required, the insignia designating student status in the Occupational Therapy Program at MWU is to be worn.
-The insignia should be sewn securely on the left sleeve of the uniform just below the shoulder.
 For health and safety reasons, only a minimal amount of simple jewelry is recommended.
 Hair, if longer than shoulder length, should be held away from the face in some manner.
 This is necessary for the protection of the student when working with equipment and also as a courtesy to the client.
 Students are expected to avoid the use of perfumes and colognes.